Poland–Turkey relations

-Polish–Turkish relations are the foreign relations between Poland and Turkey.
+Poland–Turkey relations are the foreign relations between Poland and Turkey.
 Both countries are full members of NATO, OECD, OSCE, the Union for the Mediterranean, the Council of Europe and the World Trade Organisation.
 Poland is an EU member and Turkey is an EU candidate.
 Poland supports Turkey's accession negotiations to the EU, although negotiations have now been suspended.

 History of the diplomatic relations between the two nations dates back to the 15th century when the Kingdom of Poland and the Ottoman Empire officially established them.
 Both considered great powers in the late medieval and early modern periods, the two nations have experienced periods of intense geopolitical rivalry with several wars, as well as long periods of peace with fruitful cooperation, intense trade and some cultural exchange.
 Poland and Turkey share many similarities in their cultural history and cuisine and generally relations between the two nations are good.